naukri-engineering/validate/README.md

 `});`

 6. **Getting validate status of the form if submit button is not of the type “submit”**
 If submit button is not of the type “submit”, then to get the validate status of form on clicking the submit button, there is a function `“frmValidate.isValid(‘id’)”` where ‘id’ can be the id a form or an individual form element whose validation status needs to be checked.
 The function returns  “true” or “false”.
-If there is no error in the form or the individual field then value returned is “false” else the value is “true”.
+If there is no error in the form or the individual field then value returned is “true” else the value is “false”.
 Example:
 `$('#someButton').on('click',function(){`
 	`if(frmValidate.isValid('formID')){alert('There is no error')}`